CodingCellist/learning_gem5/part1/simple_config.rst

 The final thing we need to do is instantiate the system and begin execution.
 First, we create the ``Root`` object.
 Then we instantiate the simulation.
-The instantiation process goes through all of the SimObjects we've created in python and creates the ``C++`` equivalents.
+The instantiation process goes through all of the SimObjects we've created in Python and creates the ``C++`` equivalents.

-As a note, you don't have to instantiate the python class then specify the parameters explicitly as member variables.
+As a note, you don't have to instantiate the Python class and then specify the parameters explicitly as member variables.
 You can also pass the parameters as named arguments, like the ``Root`` object below.

 .. code-block:: python

-  root = Root(full_system = False, system = system)
+  root = Root(full_system=False, system=system)
   m5.instantiate()

 Finally, we can kick off the actual simulation!
-As a side now, gem5 is now using Python 3-style ``print`` functions, so ``print`` is no longer a statement and must be called as a function.
+As a side note, gem5 is now using Python 3-style ``print`` functions, so ``print`` is no longer a statement and must be called as a function.

 .. code-block:: python